Hyperia (roller coaster): Design process

 Constructing a large-scale roller coaster using the limited plot of land available proved to be a logistical challenge.
 Merlin Entertainments initially accepted a pitch from Bolliger & Mabillard before contracting Mack Rides for the project.
 This was a first for Mack Rides, as it was the first Mack Rides hyper coaster with a custom layout.
 Their first layout for Project Exodus was drafted in September 2020; eight more pitches followed, with the sixth iteration ultimately selected in April 2021 and being adjusted into the final product.
 Merlin sought a classic hyper coaster with a large camelback airtime hill leading out of the first drop, but the space limitations rendered it impractical.

+Soundtrack

+The attraction features a prominent original soundtrack produced by IMAscore.
+Upon dispatch from the station, a 16-second excerpt from the main musical theme is played, synchronized with lighting and smoke effects to enhance the immersive experience.
+When trains return to the station, the same musical excerpt is replayed, timed to coincide with the release of the lap restraints at the conclusion of the track.
+The soundtrack is also audible during the ascent of the chain lift hill, facilitated by speakers installed along the lift's catwalk.

+The soundtrack was released on a limited-edition vinyl record on 24 August 2025.